 Your Significant Other

 Next, you probably need to tell your spouse or significant other about your upcoming surgery.
-I understand why some bariatric patients are hesitant to talk to others about their surgery, but you’re going to need support and help afterwards.
+I understand why some bariatric patients are hesitant to talk to others about their surgery, but you’re going to need support and help afterward.
 You at least need to tell your significant other about surgery.
 Again, you’re going to want to focus on the health and emotional benefits that come with weight loss surgery.
 Some things that may help to steer the conversation are:

 - Increased confidence